1 / 10

 The diesel makes quite a grumble at idle but, fortunately, stop/start is standard - turning the engine off automatically at a standstill.
 On the move, there’s a surprising amount of vibration through the pedals and gearstick.
 This is another area in which the Duster feels surprisingly old-school.

-The petrol engines are better.
+The petrol engines are better with the Dacia Duster.
 Being a small three-cylinder unit, the entry-level TCe 100 is quite vocal, and that’s not helped by only having five gears.
 On the motorway, the engine will be screaming away at high revs, which isn’t great for fuel economy or your passengers’ relaxation levels.

 The quietest engine is the 1.3-litre TCe - either with 130 or 150PS.
 You’ll notice a bit of chatter if you work it hard, but it’s no less refined than the small, turbocharged engines used in rivals.